Why is the IA Volatility Managed sector so popular?

 Once companies start doing good, consumers take note and you might just make some money.
 So in no particular order, here are ten companies doing good and the Elite Rated funds that hold them.

 ‘It takes 20 years to build a reputation and five minutes to ruin it.
-If you think about that, you’ll do things differently.’ – Warren Buffet, CEO of Berkshire Hathaway and “investment guru”
+If you think about that, you’ll do things differently.’ – Warren Buffett, CEO of Berkshire Hathaway and “investment guru”

 A Fortune Global 500 company and holding in BMO Responsible Global Equity**, Accenture has a strong history of corporate governance and, in January 2019, set a global goal to achieve a gender-balanced workforce, with 50 percent women and 50 percent men, by 2025.
 It also plans to grow its percentage of women in managing-director roles to 25 percent worldwide by 2020***.